 Harris College is vibrant and thriving with innovative students, faculty, programs and curricula – all making a difference for others.
-The departments within Harris College – Communication Sciences and Disorders, Kinesiology, Nurse Anesthesia, Nursing, and Social Work – are home to more than 1,500 students who are supported by committed and talented faculty and staff.
+The academic units within Harris College – Communication Sciences & Disorders, Kinesiology, Nurse Anesthesia, Nursing, and Social Work – are home to more than 1,600 students who are supported by committed and talented faculty and staff.

 Harris College supports the mission, vision, and values of TCU; we prepare global citizens to think and practice as ethical leaders in health care and educational settings.

 - Bachelor of Science in Habilitation of the Deaf & Hard of Hearing

 - Bachelor of Science in Health and Fitness

 - Bachelor of Science in Physical Education with Strength and Conditioning

 - Master of Science in Nursing